 This approach can be useful whenever you are working with more than two data sets.
 Some common examples include:

 Analyzing one brand against a group of competitors

 Isolating a particular audience group (e.g. age group, geographic group) and comparing it against all others

 Comparing NPS responses from promoters against detractors and neutrals

 Navigate to the Data Library and open the relevant project folder (or create a new project and upload data).

-To create a NOT comparison including only a selection of the data sets, organize them into relevant folders.
-Click 'New folder,' select the relevant data sets and click the move icon from the bulk action menu, then give it a name and click 'Create'
+To create a NOT comparison including only a selection of the data sets, organize it into relevant folders.
+To do that, click 'Create new folder' from the bulk action menu, then give it a name and click 'Create'

 Hover over the single data set you want to isolate from the others and click the two circles icon to compare against all others

 You will be brought to a preview of the comparison.
 Click 'Save' to save this comparison to the project

 The combined data set will be saved within your Data Library using the format 'NOT ...', and can be used in other comparisons as needed